 Today, a TEFL Certificate is a minimum requirement for Teaching English as a Foreign Language in most countries, including Greece and Southeastern European countries.
 Join our specialized TEFL Training course that covers English teaching techniques and methodologies.

-Learn more at www.act.edu/tefl
+www.act.edu/tefl

 Certificate Program in Hellenic Studies